 There are a lot of ways you could make this, but the ingredients I use are the stuff I normally have around the house: So Delicious unsweetened vanilla coconut milk (boxed), full-fat coconut milk (canned), a touch of honey or maple syrup, and my favorite organic green jasmine tea from Frontier.
 But this also works great with black tea, or even an herbal if you don’t drink caffeine.
 Chamomile, peppermint, rooibos, or tulsi would be excellent herbal substitutions!
+If you are pregnant be sure to check with your health care provider about which teas are safe for pregnancy.
 It’s also excellent with mate, the South American drink of choice!
 And of course, it would be an excellent way to enjoy matcha.

 A year ago, this same friend sold us a Nespresso milk frother.
 This little guy works like a mini blender to blend up about 6 ounces of liquid into a creamy, frothy cuppa.
 This frother has a heating option too, so it’s great for leftover brews, and making a ton of other warm or cold beverages (like blending up superfood hot chocolate and green drinks).
 This tool is my favorite way of making the latte, but you could also do in a blender, on the stovetop, or heck, even the microwave.
 I’ve included directions for all methods below.